iforgotthequestion/micro-slack/README.md

 **Setup**

-Get started by creating a temporary alias in a terminal by running:
+Create a temporary alias in a terminal by running:

 **$** `alias slack="python3 path/to/microslack/core.py"`

+You will likely wish to make this permanent (add to .bashrc, or wherever you store your aliases).

 Setup is as easy as running:

-`slack install new`
+`slack setup install`

 You will need to [generate your user token](https://api.slack.com/custom-integrations/legacy-tokens) for the workspace you wish to use with microslack.

 **Using microslack**